 Prohibiting the defacing of landmarks or monuments is aimed at preventing changes or alterations to property boundaries.
 Any person who knowingly cuts down a boundary tree, defaces or removes any location stake, or any other legal land boundary monument, to the damage of any person or intending to designate a mining claim commits a Class 2 misdemeanor.2

 In cities and suburbs, property lines may be more clearly marked in relation to other surrounding properties, roadways, and other features.
 However, historically, property boundaries were not quite as clear.
 In the days before GPS and satellite imagery, the property would be marked by stakes, trees, landmarks, survey monuments, or corner posts.
-The property line could potentially be changed by pulling up a boundary stake and placing it another position.
+The property line could potentially be changed by pulling up a boundary stake and placing it in another position.
 Defacing or removing landmarks could increase an owner’s property size, or decrease the property size of another person.

 Under Colorado law, a violation of C.R.S.
 18-4-508 is a Class 2 misdemeanor.
 The penalty for a Class 2 misdemeanor includes between 3 and 12 months in jail and a fine of up to $1,000.